 Using the internet in mainland China can be complicated.
 Not only is China home of some of the slowest connections on the planet, to make things even more frustrating, many popular news and social media websites and apps are blocked.

-To see if a particular website (like your portfolio) is accessible within China, you can enter the URL on greatfirewallofchina.org.
+To see if a particular website (like your own website) is accessible within China, you can enter the URL on greatfirewallofchina.org.

 Speaking of phones, local SIM cards can be bought pretty inexpensively at most magazine stands and corner stores.
 You might have to bring your passport in order to purchase a new phone number, and you likely will have to get your phone unlocked from your provider before you leave so you can switch to a local network when you arrive.
 You can also sometimes sing up for global data from your local carrier.